 Souvenirs And Sight-Seeing

-Other things you may wish to spend money on are souvenirs and entrance tickets to popular tourist spots.
-Depending on the taste of your friends/family, there are a variety of things you can buy cheaply in Hebron that would make nice gifts, such as dates, ornaments, pottery, glassware, clothing, scarves, bags, accessories, and prayer mats.
+You may also wish to spend money on souvenirs and entrance tickets to popular tourist spots.
+Depending on your friends/family’s taste, you can buy cheaply in Hebron items that would make nice gifts, such as dates, ornaments, pottery, glassware, clothing, scarves, bags, accessories, and prayer mats.

-Hebron is home to the Hirbawi textile factory—the last remaining factory in Palestine to produce keffiyehs.
+Hebron is home to the Hirbawi textile factory, which is the remaining factory in Palestine that produces keffiyehs.
 You can also find pottery and glassware factories in Hebron.
-You may even be lucky enough to see some items being made right in front of you.
+You may even be lucky enough to see some items made right before you.
 It is very interesting to see the craftsmen at work.

 Final Remarks